 From major corporations to local mom-and-pop stores, many American businesses we encounter today originated as family-run operations.
 In fact, more than one-third of the companies on the S&P 500 were either founded as family-owned companies or continue to be run by members of their founding families.
 The common theme between these success stories?
 A multigenerational commitment to the founding families’ culture and values, and an emphasis on preserving familial legacies.

 One of the strongest assets of a family-owned company is its culture.
-The small, close-knit feel established by the founder often carries through to offspring, partners, colleagues and longtime employees.
+The small, close-knit feel established by the founder often carries through to offspring, partners, colleagues, and longtime employees.
 When family history becomes intertwined with company history, a unique narrative is formed.
-Preserving and sharing that cultural heritage allows companies to differentiate themselves in the marketplace and is vital for companies during times of transition or difficulty.
+Preserving and sharing that cultural heritage allows family-owned companies to differentiate themselves in the marketplace and is vital for companies during times of transition or difficulty.
 Oral histories and corporate storytelling become important tools for capturing the core values that businesses can look back to, and lean on, in the future.
 With today’s emphasis on authenticity in the marketplace, that narrative will help make your company more relatable.

 The History Factory has helped a variety of family-owned companies utilize their heritage, including: